 Going over your arranged overdraft limit on a regular basis can have a negative impact on your credit score.
 It can signal to lenders you’re struggling to manage your money.

 If you don’t use your student overdraft, it will still appear on your credit report, but will show a balance of 0.

 Joining the electoral roll, if you’ve moved into student accommodation or a shared house, is an easy way to boost your credit score.
 You can do this online, and you may even be able to register two places – your address during term time and your home address.

 One way to help build your credit rating is to pay your bills on time.
 Late payments could have a negative impact on your credit score.

 If you get rejected for finance it may seem tempting to apply again or try another provider, but you should resist doing this.
 Making multiple applications will be recorded on your credit file and can affect your credit score.

-If you’re wanting to see what rates and types of finance you’d be eligible for, use eligibility sites that leave a soft credit footprint.
-A soft footprint won’t be seen by other lenders and can let you see what you’re more likely to be approved for.
+If you’re wanting to see what rates and types of finance you’d be eligible for, use eligibility sites that do a soft credit check.
+A soft credit check won’t be seen by other lenders and can let you see what you’re more likely to be approved for.

 Credit cards can be a useful way to start building up your credit score.
 You may find some banks offer a student credit card, which often has a lower limit.
 If you’re sure you’ll be able to meet your repayments on what you spend, a student credit card could be worth considering.
 Remember, credit cards are not free money and should be used responsibly.